shrushtidoshi22/devcamper/docs/spec.md

 #### 3.1.2 Bootcamp Listings & Profiles

 - **Comprehensive Bootcamp Profiles** – Each bootcamp has a dedicated page with details such as syllabus, fees, duration, success stories, and hiring partners.
-- **Verified Reviews & Ratings** – Users can leave detailed reviews with ratings based on curriculum, instructors, job placement, and overall experience.
+- **Verified Reviews & Ratings** – Users can leave detailed reviews with ratings based on curriculum, Publishers, job placement, and overall experience.
 - **Alumni Insights** – Insights from past graduates about their job search and career progression.
   **Note**: The alumni insights feature will be available in the next release.